As Kibbutz Be'eri Residents Shift from a Hotel to Hazerim, I Departed America Despite War Escalations for October 7th on Be'eri

 I am writing from Kibbutz Hazerim, which is the third home in the past year for the residents of Be'eri, whose peaceful lives and beautiful families were shredded into bits, some literally and all figuratively, in what will be one year in just 17 days.
 First, they were taken to the Hotel David in the Dead Sea area in the wee hours of the morning on October 8th, after 10 to 20 to 30 hours in their "safe" rooms as Be'eri burned, and this hotel is where many learned the fate of their loved ones, after days of uncertainty and tears and frantic questioning of friends and authorities.

-This is where the interviews we watched abroad occurred, including the now infamous one I'd seen of Tom Hand with Clarissa Ward on CNN before arriving in Israel, and now, after ten months for most of them, and in another two months for still others, they are being "transferred" into makeshift homes on Kibbutz Hazerim, ten minutes outside of Be'ersheva and about 45 minutes from Kibbutz Be'eri.
+This is where the interviews we watched abroad occurred, including the now infamous one I'd seen of Tom Hand with Clarissa Ward on CNN before arriving in Israel, and now, after nearly a year, they are being "transferred" into makeshift homes on Kibbutz Hazerim, ten minutes outside of Be'ersheva and about 45 minutes from Kibbutz Be'eri.
 This Kibbutz began building a separate wing to accommodate the survivors of Be'eri eleven months ago.

-Here they will spend at least two years, possibly more, as Be'eri is rebuilt, but before it can be rebuilt, much of it must be torn down.
+Here Be'eri residents will spend at least two years, possibly more, as Be'eri is rebuilt, but before it can be rebuilt, much of it must be torn down.

 And where am I writing from?
 From the home of Tom and Emily Hand, where I am housesitting, and yes - I remembered to water the plants.
 (Today anyway.)